 Under the UK Data Protection Act (DPA), the controller is typically responsible for determining the content and purpose of data that is collated by a firm, whilst agreeing some shared responsibility with the processor.
 Under GDPR, however, the processor is brought within the regulatory scope in that they will have compliance obligations and could, therefore, be liable to fines.
 Contracts between processors and controllers will also need to include a set of ‘mandatory’ terms and conditions that set out the instructions and rules in relation to concepts such as pseudonymisation and anonymisation.
-Finally, processors will be obliged to delete data at the request of the processor and must provide all of the necessary information to prove obligations under GDPR are being adhered to.
+Finally, processors will be obliged to delete data at the request of the controller and must provide all of the necessary information to prove obligations under GDPR are being adhered to.

 The right to erasure